manucirne/Projeto2/README.md

 # Projeto2
-Avaliador de sentimentos no twitter a respeito do Banco Snatander
+Avaliador de sentimentos no twitter a respeito do Banco Santander